Energy Affordability: How Soaring Rates are Driving Inflation and Harming Residents, Farms and Businesses

 - Soaring agricultural rates are likewise more than double those found in other states, exacerbated by drought and leading to rapidly rising food costs.

-- Rapidly rising energy costs greatly exacerbate California’s highest in the nation poverty rate (15.4%) and worst in the country homelessness crisis.
+- Rapidly rising energy costs greatly exacerbate California’s poverty rate (12.3%), which is among the highest in the nation, and worst in the country homelessness crisis.

 - Rates rising far faster than inflation will continue to strain the budgets of vulnerable Californians, including people of color, women and children.